empjustine/ntlmaps/readme.txt

-README file for 'NTLM Authorization Proxy Server' v.0.9.9.1
+README file for 'NTLM Authorization Proxy Server' v0.9.9.2

 Release Purpose:
 ----------------
-This is a re-release of 0.9.8.11 as 0.9.9 'stable'.
+Mainly feature enhancements.
 See changelog.txt for full description.

 There is an issue with APS working as a standalone proxy.
 It serves requests from an http-client one by one and allows persistent connections, then it may receive several